RuneBlaze/belinda/docs/src/acknowledgements.md

 > **Belinda**: People are all we’ve got. [...]
 No longer a slave, no longer a machine with parts.
 You’re just a person.
 In business.

-Belinda was influence by and has borrowed code from the following libraries
+Belinda was influenced by and has borrowed code from the following libraries

  - [GeoPolars](https://github.com/geopolars/geopolars), MIT licensed
  - [Polars](https://github.com/pola-rs/polars), MIT licensed